security-assignments/security-assignments.github.io/intro-to-linux.md

 You do _not_ need to do any of the "projects" or multiple choice quizzes.
 Just the lesson-sets.

+# Part 2.
+Play the Bandit wargame on OvertheWire.org

+Play the [Bandit wargame on OvertheWire.org](http://overthewire.org/wargames/bandit/).
+Use the "man" command and Google to learn about the recommended commands to help you reach the next level.
+Start at Level 0 and complete Level 15 (which gives you the password for Level 16).

+To play, you'll need an SSH client.
+Use the Terminal.app on a Mac or download [Putty](https://www.putty.org) for Windows.

 # Learn a Linux text editor